13RTK/Backend-Learn-Note/Java/Java基础(Part 01).md

-method only can run in stack(enter stack), if method run over, it will out stack(the order like bullet, the lastest enter one will out at first)
+method only can run in stack(enter stack), if method run over, it will out stack(the order like bullet, the lastest enter one will pop at first)